 The zorb started slowly but quickly accelerated.
 With every revolution I shifted a few feet inside but nothing too significant.
 The gentle bouncing and movement was an amazing feeling.
 I made sure to keep a tight grip on my camera.
 After a few minutes I reached the bottom of the hill and got out of the zorb.
 My wife and daughter greeted me at the patio specifically set up for spectators.

 Read More From Skyaboveus

 I went zorbing at the Outdoor Gravity Park in Pidgeon Forge, TN.
 There are also zorbing courses in Amesbury, MA at the Amesbury Sports Park, in Spring Grove, IL at the Richardson Farm, and in Lewisbury, PA at the Roundtop Mountain Resort.
 The price and age requirements vary by facility.
 The Outdoor Gravity Park charges $17-20 per ride depending on the number of rides purchased.
-They allow 5 year olds to ride with an adult and 6 year olds to ride solo.
+They allow 5 year olds to ride with an adult but 6 year olds are able to ride solo.
 The Outdoor Gravity Park is unique from the other locations since it does nothing but zorbing.
-The other locations require you to purchase tickets to enter their facility and an additional fee for the zorbing.
+The other locations require you to purchase tickets to enter their facility and then the additional fees for the zorbing.